Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

    * If the Endless Room has been completed, and you enter it when the **Sequence** is at 385, then the room will be set to an incomplete state.

    * In some instances where the game tries to apply light effects to partners and/or followers, but one or neither of them are actually spawned, then they will be spawned automatically.
 When the game needs to spawn a partner for this, it will spawn Goombella.
-When it needs to spawn a follower for this, it will spawn Gus.
+When it needs to spawn a follower for this, it will spawn the Craw follower.

    * When defeating Blooper with an attack that causes both the body and the left tentacle to be defeated at roughly the same time.